mgamio/blog/_posts/2022-12-07-post-random-tweet-on-twitter-api.md

 {%- include inArticleAds.html -%}
 </div>

-The following code shows a method executed every three hours to retrieve a random article and send it to the Twitter API.
+The following code snippet shows a method executed every three hours to retrieve a random article and send it to the Twitter API as a scheduled tweet.

 ```kotlin
 @Scheduled(cron = "0 0 0/3 1/1 * ?")